Ugholaf/tp/docs/UserGuide.md

 **<a id="todo"></a>Todo**

-A task that the user needs to complete.
+A task that the user needs to be completed.

 <br>